 Rosemary (Rosmarinus officinalis)

-This multipurpose plant grows quickly in a garden and can take up a lot of space if you need filler.
+This multipurpose plant proliferates in a garden and can take up a lot of space if you need filler.
 As a bonus, you never have to run to the store for it for a recipe again.
-This plant is great for hot spots in your sunny landscape, such as easements and driveways, and doesn’t require a lot of water.
+This plant is excellent for hot spots in your sunny landscape, such as easements and driveways, and doesn’t require a lot of water.
 Rosemary comes in several varieties.
 The upright types of rosemary grow to approximately five feet tall and wide.

 Hummingbird Bush (Flame acanthus)